ebkeefe5/Hexagon/README.md

 This front end code is concerned with detecting the location of mouse clicks, rendering the game, and styling.
 It communicates with the server to obtain the state of the game as well as send the server information about click events.
 The server then decides whether to update the game state or not.
 The server is hosted on a GCP instance running an apache2 web server, that I self installed an https certificate on.
 The client and server are communicating with one another via socket.io.

-I hope to expand on this work by improving the graphics, moving the code into a framework such as angular, and coding a one player AI version of the game.
+I hope to expand on this work in lots of ways such as
+* expanding the backend to have an AI that supports one player
+* improving the graphics
+* improving the frontend code to use hexagon buttons for layout instead of relying on a complex algorithm to draw hexagons and detect which one you clicked on based on mouse location